 You will have to be 18 years or older to be considered for third nipple removal at Centre for Surgery.

 The procedure is relatively straightforward.
-Third nipple removal involves a small incision which allows the surgeon to remove the nipple and the excess breast and fat tissue, as well as any excess skin.
-The incision site will then be pulled shut.
+Third nipple removal involves a small incision which allows the surgeon to remove the nipple and if present, the excess breast and fat tissue, as well as any excess skin.
+The incision site will then be closed with sutures.
 The surgeon will take care to ensure the incision site is as small as possible to minimise scarring.

 You may notice some bruising, redness and swelling after the procedure.
 Swelling may last up to two weeks.
 You may wish to place an ice pack on the area to help with any swelling.